python/devguide/core-developers/become-core-developer.rst

 .. _coredev:

 ==============================
-How to Become a Core Developer
+How to become a core developer
 ==============================

-What it Takes
+What it takes
 =============

 When you have consistently contributed patches which meet quality standards